March 1, 2022

 And with no one (from either the U.S. or Mexican government) around to check my passport, I quickly crawled through the widest gap in the barbed wire and made my way onto Mexican soil.
 I needed to put my feet at the official southern terminus of the Arizona Trail.

 Luckily, I had a pair of shorts tucked in my pack for just this contingency.
-Hiking in the shoulder season means I’d packed for just about anything.
+Hiking in the shoulder season means I’d packed for just about everything.

 Mike took one final photo of me with my pack at Montezuma Pass and wished me good luck.
 The rest of the journey was up to me.
 Only 780-ish miles to go.